Palm Harbor Open

 The Palm Harbor Open is a defunct tennis tournament that was played on the Grand Prix tennis circuit in 1980.
-The event was held in Palm Harbor, Florida and was played on outdoor hard courts.
+Also known as the Robinsons Men's Tennis Open its sponsored name, the event was held in Palm Harbor, Florida and was played on outdoor hard courts.
 Paul McNamee won the singles title while partnering with Paul Kronk to win the doubles title.